 The most common example of this is buying in Orlando/Disney, as your young family may love going to see Mickey every year now, when they turn into teenagers that will likely wear off as we see happen so often these days!
 At this point you now have a low demand/value week at the location with more timeshares than anywhere else on earth so your trade and resale value will be extremely low!

-Buy for Trading Power!
+Buy a Timeshare for its Trade/Exchange Power!

 It is no secret that more and more Timeshare owners today want flexibility with their vacation ownership, points systems, internal trading networks, floating weeks, all cater to individuals who want more and more options when it comes to going on vacation year after year!